100percentcyan/Nix/README.md

 # Nix
-Make your projects like the stars with Nix
+Make your projects like the stars with Nix.